 Though the overall Brazilian financial sector is highly regulated, regulation in the fintech subsector is still being defined.
-There have been several updates in the past several years that indicate that regulations will likely increase as the sector becomes more prominent in Brazil.
-For example, the Brazilian Securities Exchange Commission (CVM) created an internal “Fintech Hub” to gain market knowledge to guide future regulation.
+There have been several updates in recent years which indicate that regulatory policies will likely increase as the sector becomes more prominent in Brazil.
+For example, the Brazilian Securities and Exchange Commission (CVM) created an internal “Fintech Hub” in 2016 to gain market knowledge to guide future regulation.
 Additionally, in April 2018, the Brazilian Central Bank (BCB) issued Resolution 4,656/18, which allows fintechs to grant credit without the intermediation of a bank.
 The regulation also allows credit fintechs to be controlled by investment funds, which had previously been prohibited.

-Under open banking, banks will be able to share customer information with fintechs and financial services startups providing they have the client’s consent.
+Under open banking, banks can share customer information with fintechs and financial services startups providing they have the client’s consent.
 This is expected to strengthen linkages between fintechs and banks and lead to individualized financial services and products.
-The efforts adopted by the BCB towards the adoption of open banking will increase market opportunities for e-banking, e-commerce, and attract millions of new users for the financial system.
+The efforts adopted by the BCB towards the adoption of open banking will increase market opportunities for e-banking, e-commerce, and attract millions of new users to the financial system.
 Brazil has an estimated unbanked population of 60 million people (adults without their own bank account).

-On March 26th, 2020, the National Monetary Council (CMN) authorized specific fintechs to issue credit cards to the Brazilian public.
+In 2020, the National Monetary Council (CMN) authorized specific fintechs to issue credit cards to the Brazilian public.
 These changes apply to direct credit companies (SCD) and inter-person loan companies (SEP).
-The CMN’s strategy seeks to include fintechs as new contributors of credit “in a countercyclical way in the current pandemic.”
+The CMN’s strategy at the time sought to include fintechs as new contributors of credit “in a countercyclical way” to the pandemic.

 According to the Central Bank, the SCDs and the SEPs “constitute an important channel for granting credit, since they provide their services through electronic platforms and reach clients with less access to financial services.

-Business opportunities for US Fintechs to collaborate with Brazilian counterparts are in areas such as:
+Business opportunities for US fintechs to collaborate with Brazilian counterparts include the following areas: